cloudevents/spec/primer.md

 HTTP specification is now following a similar pattern by no longer suggesting that extension HTTP headers be prefixed with `X-`.

+## Creating CloudEvents

+The CloudEvents specification purposely avoids being too prescriptive about how CloudEvents are created.
+For example, it does not assume that the original event producer is the same entity that is constructing the associated CloudEvent for that event.
+This allows for a wide variety of implementation choices.
+However, it can be useful for implementors of the specification to understand the expectations that the authors of the specifcations had in mind while developing the specification as this might help ensure interoperability and consistency.

+As mentioned above, whether the entity that generated the initial event is the same entity that creates the corresponding CloudEvent is an implementation choice.
+However, when the entity that is constructing/populating the CloudEvents attributes is acting on behalf of the event producer, the values of those attributes are meant to describe the event or the event producer and not the entity calculating the CloudEvent attribute values.
+In other words, when the split between the event producer and the CloudEvents generator are not materially significant to the event consumers, the spec defined attributes would typically not include any values to indicate this split of responsibilities.

+This isn't to suggest that the CloudEvents generator couldn't add some additional attributes to the CloudEvent, but those are outside the scope of the interoperability defined attributes of the spec.
+This is similar to how an HTTP proxy would typically minimize changes to the well-defined HTTP headers of an incoming message, but it might add some additional headers that include proxy-specific metadata.

+It is also worth noting that this separation between original event producer and CloudEvents generator could be small or large.
+Meaning, even if the CloudEvent generator not part of the original event producer's ecosystem, if it is acting on behalf of the event producer, and its presence in the flow of the event is not meaningful to event consumers, then the above guidance would still apply.

+When an entity is acting as both a receiver and sender of CloudEvents for the purposes of forwarding, or transforming, the incoming event, the degree to which the outbound CloudEvent matches the inbound CloudEvent will vary based on the processing semantics of this entity.
+In cases where it is acting as proxy, where it is simply forwarding CloudEvents to another event consumer, then the outbound CloudEvent will typically look identical to the inbound CloudEvent with respect to the spec defined attributes - see previous paragraph concerning adding additional attributes.
+Note that in these cases, while the entity is "sending" CloudEvents, it is not really an "event producer".

+However, if this entity is performing some type of semantic processing of the CloudEvent, typically resulting in a change to the value of the `data` attribute, then it may need to be considered a distinct "event producer" from the original event producer.
+And as such, it is expected that CloudEvents attributes related to the event producer (such as 'source` and `id`) would be changed from the incoming CloudEvent.

 ## Qualifying Protocols and Encodings

 The explicit goal of the CloudEvents effort, as expressed in the specification,